-Scotty Bowman, whom many believe to be the all-time greatest coach in hockey, told me the following story while I was interviewing him for our 4th book with friend and co-author Mike Johnston, Simply the Best: Insights and Strategies from Great Hockey Coaches, comprised of interviews with the top 12 coaches in the NHL on how to coach the highest performance in people.
+Scotty Bowman, whom many believe to be the all-time greatest coach in hockey, told me the following story while I was interviewing him for my book with friend and co-author Mike Johnston, Simply the Best: Insights and Strategies from Great Hockey Coaches, comprised of interviews with the top 12 coaches in the NHL on how to coach the highest performance in people.

 As we finished up the interview, Scotty told me about a time when the Professional Golf Association invited him to be the “scorer” for Tiger Wood’s foursome for the full round.

 Scotty went on to share how he loved golf and getting a chance to be so close to the players and the process had been thrilling.
 Scotty described entering the score tent at the end of the day.
 Tiger Woods was in the tent checking his card.